ricky-ma/Epidemic-Matrix-Completion/README.md

 ## Experiments
-To test whether the algorithm works, we used two different datasets as stated in Section 3.1.
-Both data have number of features less than or equal to 10, implying that the matrix form of both data are sufficiently low-ranked for the algorithm to work.
-We specifically decided to test matrix of different dimensions because we first wanted to experiment with matrix of rank sufficiently less than 10, and matrix of rank at 10 (which is at the maximum threshold).
+To test whether the algorithm works, we used two different datasets, as stated in Section 3.1.
+Both datasets have a number of features less than or equal to 10, such that the matrix forms of both data are sufficiently low-ranked for the algorithm to work.
+We decided to test matrices of different dimensions to experiment with matrices of rank less than 10, and matrices of rank at 10 (which is at the maximum threshold).

-Also, we chose two different types of data: time-series and non time-series.
-The Covid-19 cases and deaths matrix is a time-series data with increasing values while Covid-19 health indicator is a non time-series categorical data.
-Although we do not have a test set for our experiment, our approach to validating whether the model works is naive yet simple; we would check whether there are values that seem to ``make sense''.
+We also chose two different types of data: time-series and non time-series.
+The Covid-19 cases and deaths matrix is a time-series data with increasing values while the public health indicators are non time-series, categorical data.
+Although we do not have a test set for our experiment, our approach to validating whether the model works is naive, yet simple; we would check whether there are values that seem to ``make sense''.
 For example, if there were predictions on the number of cases or deaths such that the tolls were decreasing or the value is negative, we would deem the model to be sub-optimal.
-Likewise, if predictions were made on specific health-indicators, then we would deem the model to be viable if the entries falls within the range of existing values of their respectable feature.
+Likewise, if predictions were made on specific health-indicators, then we would deem the model to be viable if the entries fall within the range of existing values of their respectable feature.

 ## Results
 Please find the linked CSV files for matrices of incomplete and completed datasets.